-Gains in technology stocks prop up Wall Street
+US STOCKS-Gains in technology stocks prop up Wall St

-U.S. stocks were slightly up on Monday as gains in technology stocks helped outweigh losses in healthcare.
+July 10 (Reuters) - U.S. stocks were slightly up on Monday as gains in technology stocks helped outweigh losses in healthcare.

-Five of the 11 major S&P sectors were higher, led by 0.65 percent rise in technology index .SPLRCT.
-Facebook (FB.O), Microsoft (MSFT.O), Apple (AAPL.O) and Nvidia (NVDA.O) propped up the S&P 500 index.
+Five of the 11 major S&P sectors were higher, led by 0.65 percent rise in technology index.
+Facebook, Microsoft, Apple and Nvidia propped up the S&P 500 index.

-The healthcare index .SPXHC was down 0.21 percent, weighed down by Johnson & Johnson (JNJ.N) and Medtronic (MDT.N).
+The healthcare index was down 0.21 percent, weighed down by Johnson & Johnson and Medtronic.

 President Donald Trump's effort to roll back Obamacare faced growing obstacles on Monday as Republicans remained divided over how to curb the costs of their proposed healthcare bill and prevent millions from losing coverage.